 - a solicitor that has experience of personal insolvency cases – here you would probably have to pay.

-You are welcome to comment below on this article, but please note that I can’t give you legal advice on what you should do or whether Green v Wright applies in your situation.
+Please note that I can’t give you advice on what you should do or whether Green v Wright applies in your situation.
 See above for places to get advice.